rajeshvkothari/oom/Internal/NEW_GIN_README.md

     This will display workflow steps in Tree Format.
 If the model is deployed successfully, then it will show a 'right tick' symbol with green background.

-- Use following URL to open Chronograf GUI in local machine browser:
+- After, deploying tickclamp model use following URL to open Chronograf GUI in local machine browser:

     ```sh
 	http://{IP_ADDR_OF_TICKBONAP_VM}:30080